Competition Agility

 Monday Night Classes - Taught by Jo Lesko:

-To Register for Monday night classes ONLY, contact Kristine at agilityregistrarks@sicdtc.info
+To register or to be place on the waitlist for Monday night classes ONLY, contact Kristine at agilityregistrarks@sicdtc.info

 Tuesday Night Classes - Taught by Jo Lesko: